rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 * Third-party RPMFusion repository
 * Third-party ELRepo driver

-In most cases, it is best to install Nvidia drivers from the official source.
+In most cases, installing Nvidia drivers from the official source is best.
 RPMFusion and ELRepo are available for those who prefer a community-based repository.
 For older hardware, RPMFusion works best.
 It is advisable to avoid using the `.run` installer.
 While convenient, using the `.run` installer is notorious for overwriting system files, and having incompatibility issues.

 ## Assumptions